Eswatini entry requirements for Kenya passport holders

 Hotel booking or host invitation

-Carry a hotel reservation confirmation or a letter of invitation from your host in Eswatini.
-Officers rarely ask, but having it avoids delays.
+Carry a printed hotel reservation or a letter of invitation from your host in Eswatini.
+Immigration may ask where you are staying, especially if you arrive without a clear itinerary.

 Recommended